Lin Zhao: Initial arrest and parole

 While waiting on the legal system to come for her, Lin Zhao approached Hu Ziheng, her former teacher at the South Jiangsu Journalism Vocational School, who was working for Liberation Daily.
-She publicly argued with him, and satirized him, and overwhelmed him with the fury and bite of her words.
+She publicly argued with him and satirized him.
 She met Huang Zheng, (recently returned from a labor camp) and convinced him to help her draft a political platform for the "Battle League of Free Youths of China".
 Which was in her mind, a future coalition of young, intellectual rightists, democracy activists, united in a non-violent movement for a renaissance of human liberation.
 She attempted to smuggle some of her writings out of China, via a stateless alien named Arnold Newman, asking him to share them with the world.
 He was promptly arrested, as Lin was being followed by the authorities.
 She also sent a letter to Lu Ping, the president of Peking University to try to get him to have the 800 students who had been sent to labor camps, freed.
 Lin Zhou did not seem to know, that over 300 of the rightists from Peking University had starved to death in Qinghe Laogai in 1960 alone.

 In August, she was brought to court for her involvement with the Lanzhou University Rightist Counterrevolutionary Clique.
 She argued that it was just to oppose totalitarian rule, saying she would "fight to the death to oppose" it and that the real crime was not what she and the other rightists had done, but what the government had done to them.
 The judge, replied "Are you sick?" (mentally).
 In November, she was taken back into custody, and on 23 December 1962 she was transferred to the Shanghai Municipal Prison.